Cul de Sac (song): Background and recording

 "Cul de Sac" was recorded with a separate lineup of musicians than the rest of Veedon Fleece.
 "Cul de Sac" along with "Bulbs" was recut at Mercury Studios in New York a few months after the main recording for the album took place.
 It was made with musicians with whom Morrison had never worked before: guitarist John Tropea, bassist Joe Macho and drummer Allen Schwarzberg.
 It contrasted slightly with the rest of the album as it was given more of a rock music treatment.

 Release and reception

 "Cul de Sac" was chosen as the B-side to the single "Bulbs", which was released in 1974 as the lead single for Veedon Fleece.
 In the UK, it was replaced by "Who Was That Masked Man".

 In his book Van Morrison: Inarticulate Speech of the Heart, John Collis writes:

-An alternate version of "Cul de Sac" was released in 2008 on CD.